boubakerwa/critiqueWire-backend/README.md

 The API will be available at `http://localhost:8000`.

+## Docker & Render Deployment

+This application is configured for deployment using Docker.

+1.  **Build the Docker image:**

+    ```bash
+    docker build -t critiquewire-backend .
+    ```

+2.  **Run the Docker container:**

+    ```bash
+    docker run -d -p 8000:8000 --env-file .env critiquewire-backend
+    ```

+### Deployment on Render

+This project is ready to be deployed on Render.
+You can connect your GitHub repository to Render and create a new "Web Service".
+Render will automatically detect the `Dockerfile` and build and deploy the application.

+-   **Runtime**: Docker
+-   **Environment Variables**: You will need to add the same environment variables from your `.env` file to the Render service configuration.

 ## API Documentation

 The full API specification, including detailed request and response models, is available in the `docs/api-specification.md` file.
 The interactive API documentation (Swagger UI) is available at `http://localhost:8000/docs` when the application is running.